-General Motors has issued a product defect recall for nearly 150,000 Buick and Chevrolet SUVs because the emergency spare tire jacks in these vehicles may break when they are in use.
-According to Consumer Reports, if the tire jacks break when a vehicle is lifted, it could collapse and cause serious injuries to anyone near or under the vehicle.
-So far, GM knows of one injury as a result of this product defect.
+General Motors has issued a product defect recall for nearly 150,000 Buick and Chevrolet SUVs because these vehicles’ emergency spare tire jacks may break when used.
+According to Consumer Reports, if the tire jacks break when a car is lifted, it could collapse and cause serious injuries to anyone near or under the vehicle.
+So far, GM knows of one injury due to this product defect.

 Details of the Recall

-Because there is a shortage of replacement parts, new vehicles affected by this recall may be sold without an emergency jack, with a replacement to be provided to owners at a later date.
-The emergency jack could fail if it is not positioned properly as a GM engineer found when a jack broke during durability testing on a 2021 Chevrolet Trailblazer in March 2021.
-After opening an investigation into the failure, the automaker discovered that the jack had been wrongly positioned.
-The automaker said it has identified 21 reports of emergency jack failures in these vehicles.
+Because there is a shortage of replacement parts, new vehicles affected by this recall may be sold without an emergency jack, with a replacement to be provided to owners later.
+The emergency jack could fail if it is not positioned properly, as a GM engineer found when a jack broke during durability testing on a 2021 Chevrolet Trailblazer in March 2021.
+After investigating the failure, the automaker discovered that the jack had been wrongly positioned.
+The automaker said it had identified 21 reports of emergency jack failures in these vehicles.

 Product Liability Issues

 Defective tire jacks can result in catastrophic injuries or even fatalities.
-The National Highway Traffic Safety Administration (NHTSA) estimates that more than 10,000 people are seriously injured each year while using a car jack or a similar type of hoist.
-A study by the National Center for Statistics and Analysis showed that about 40% of car jack failures occurred when the vehicle was being partially lifted for tire changes.
+The National Highway Traffic Safety Administration (NHTSA) estimates that more than 10,000 people are seriously injured each year using a car jack or similar hoist.
+A National Center for Statistics and Analysis study showed that about 40% of car jack failures occurred when the vehicle was partially lifted for tire changes.
 About 18% of these failures were linked to pressure loss in the jack, which means it could not support the vehicle.
-Some of the common injuries reported in these types of car jack failures include amputations, fractures and internal organ damage.
+Some common injuries reported in these types of car jack failures include amputations, fractures, and internal organ damage.

-When these types of products fail causing serious injury or death, the manufacturer of the faulty device can be held liable for the injuries, damages, and losses caused.
-Injured victims can seek compensation for damages including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
-An experienced product defect lawyer will be able to advise injured victims and their families regarding their legal rights and options.
+When these types of products fail, causing serious injury or death, the manufacturer of the faulty device can be held liable for the injuries, damages, and losses caused.
+Injured victims can seek compensation for damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
+An experienced product defect lawyer can advise injured victims and their families regarding their legal rights and options.